At one time, there was good reason shows and concerts pretty much dried up and disappeared during the hot summer months.

 Contemporary country music takes center stage Friday when Buffalo Rome drops by, followed on Saturday with Asleep at the Wheel, the popular, Grammy-winning country swing band.

-For the past 40 years, Asleep at the Wheel has put a little Texas swagger in just about everyone's boots with its wide range
+For the past 40 years, Asleep at the Wheel has put a little Texas swagger in just about everyone's boots with its wide range of American music, from cowboy and bluegrass to the swing sounds of the big bands.

 Buffalo Rome, with its fine-tuned three-part harmonies is on its own mission of "putting the West back in country western music."